lukeabela38/Test-Style-Build-Actions/README.md

 # myCalculator

-This is a generic repository to faciltate experimentation for best testing practices.
+This is a generic template repository to faciltate experimentation for best testing practices.
+To use simply drop your source code into ```src``` folder and your tests into ```tests``` folder.
+Push your repository and allow github actions to build and return pytest-flake-coverage results for versions of Python based on your OS of choice.

 ## [Pytest](https://docs.pytest.org/en/7.1.x/)